 Situated about 40 km from Agra, Fatehpur Sikri is a perfect place to be to spend some quality time with your loved ones.
 This place was founded by the great Mughal Emperor Akbar and it was fundamentally made of Redstone.
 And, now as a UNESCO World Heritage Site, this is a popular tourist attraction.

 Agra Fort is an architectural masterpiece that was built by Emperor Akbar in 1573.
-In fact, it is a very massive fortification which, once upon a time, was the erstwhile residence of the Mughals till 1638.
+In fact, it is a very massive fortification that, once upon a time, was the erstwhile residence of the Mughals till 1638.
 On your visit to Agra don’t miss out on Agra Fort.

 Mehtab Bagh is one of the last Mughal gardens and also one of the scenic spots situated in Agra and witnesses a great footfall on an annual basis.
 The highlighting feature of the garden is its impeccable symmetry wherein you get to experience the stunning views of nature.

-Agra is a fine kaleidoscopic reflection of India’s cultural prominence.
+Agra in Uttar Pradesh is a fine kaleidoscopic reflection of India’s cultural prominence.
 It is a city loaded with the magnificence of Taj and Yamuna.
 To witness this city you will need to cover a total distance of 233, 1,224, 1,297, 1,925 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the travel details below to know how you can reach Agra by the following means of public transportation.